DaemonAlex/qbx_vehiclefeatures/README.md

 **Visual Trunk Items**
 - `defaultTrunkItem` (string): Specifies the default visual item displayed if no specific model is defined in trunkModels.
-- `trunkItems` (table): Defines the positions for visual items inside the trunk.
+- `trunkItemSlots` (table): Defines the positions for visual items inside the trunk.
 Customize leftOffset, backOffset, and heightOffset for placement.
 - `trunkModels` (table): Specifies item models to display based on the stash item and thresholds.
 Priority is given to these models over the default.

 Threshold determines which model is displayed based on the quantity in the vehicles stash.